|

 Published by Currier & Ives [1862].
 Lithograph, hand-colored.

-On the Union left flank , Meade's division briefly penetrated Jackson's line but was driven back by a counterattack .
+On the Union left flank, Meade's division briefly penetrated Jackson's line but was driven back by a counterattack.

 Union generals C. Feger Jackson and George Bayard, and Confederate generals Thomas R. R. Cobb and Maxey Gregg were killed.

-On December 15, Burnside called off the offensive and recrossed the river, ending the campaign .
 Burnside initiated a new offensive in January 1863, which quickly bogged down in the winter mud.
 The abortive "Mud March" and other failures led to Burnside's replacement by Maj.
 Gen. Joseph Hooker in January 1863.

 (Text Source: U.S. Gov't, National Park Service)